 • From their second visit (possibly on the same day or even days or weeks later) they will be tracked as a Returning Visitor, provided the tracking cookies are still in their browser.

-Actions tracked in a new visit will not change any of the data tracked in the previous visit.
-For example, in Ecommerce, if a customer adds an item to their cart but does not complete the order within the same visit then that visit will always have an abandoned cart.
-Even if the visitor returns at a later time (in a new visit) and completes the order, the previously tracked abandoned cart will remain in the tracked data and reports.
+Actions tracked during a new visit do not alter the data recorded in previous visits.
+For example, if a customer adds an item to their cart but does not complete the purchase during the same visit, that visit will be recorded as having an abandoned cart.
+Even if the visitor returns later and completes the purchase in a new visit, the earlier abandoned cart remains unchanged in reports.

 Changing the default Visit timeout